 Why do towing costs vary by location?

-Urban areas often have higher rates due to higher demand and operating costs, while rural areas may charge extra for longer travel distances.
+Urban areas often have higher rates due to increased demand, higher operating costs, and more complex traffic conditions.
+Rural areas may charge extra for longer travel distances to reach your location.
 Therefore, how much to tow a car 10 miles can significantly depend on your location.
+Factors like local competition, business overhead, and regional pricing standards also influence towing rates.